Securitisation 2024 Comparisons

 • taking measures to protect the interests of investors.

 In credit asset securitisation, the underlying assets are often originated by the originator itself, although there is no restriction on purchased assets in the regulations.
-In contrast, the role of sponsor has emerged in recent years for business asset securitisation.
+In contrast, the role of sponsor seperated from originator has emerged in recent years for business asset securitisation.
 For example, factoring companies often purchase account receivables in the form of factoring and securitise these assets in the markets.
 Another example is the trust company, which may be a sponsor of a securitisation where the asset pool is comprised of loans originated by itself or purchased from other trust companies, in either case the underlying assets are served by the same asset servicer and the same eligibility criteria apply.

 The regulations set no special requirements on a sponsor, so a sponsor’s responsibilities are not different from that of an originator (for details please see 2.3 Originators/Sellers).